Overview of Anorexia & Bulimia

 Anorexia nervosa and bulimia cause serious physical and psychological problems, which, if left untreated, can be fatal.
 They can affect the cardiovascular, hematological (blood), gastrointestinal, renal (kidneys), neurological (nervous system), endocrine (hormones), and skeletal systems.

-About 6% of severe anorexia nervosa and bulimia cases result in death from suicide, starvation, gastric hemorrhaging, or multiple organ failure.
+About 6 percent of severe anorexia nervosa and bulimia cases result in death from suicide, starvation, gastric hemorrhaging, or multiple organ failure.
 Treatment usually includes a combination of medical management, nutrition education, and psychotherapy.